CodoWIzard/CodoWIzard/README.md

 ---

-## 🌟 On My Radar
-Things I want to master next:
-- 🌐 Becoming an even better **universal backend engineer**
-- 📊 Diving deeper into **data science**
-- 🛡️ Expanding my knowledge in **cyber security**

----

 ## 🎯 My Vision
-I want to blend **engineering, programming, and mathematics** to create impactful solutions.
+I want to scale up to becoming a **solo entrepreneur** in website building!
-Someday, I’d love to contribute to software/hardware in the **medical, financial, or space industries**. 🌌
+Someday, I’d love to contribute to the engineering field such as drones, which also really fascinates me. 🌌

 ---